Elizabeth Proctor: Trial aftermath

-The public demanded that the courts apologize, and a written apology was issued on March 18, 1702.
 In July 1703, an address was made to the General Court requesting the petitions from the families be granted.
 Finally, action was taken to obtain the reversal of attainder for Elizabeth.
 The Massachusetts House of Representatives passed a bill that year formally disallowing spectral evidence, but reversing attainder only for those who had filed petitions, which applied only to John and Elizabeth Proctor, and Rebecca Nurse.

-On March 2, 1703, 21 spouses and children of those condemned, as well as three women who were convicted but not executed, including Elizabeth, filed petitions before any action was taken on Elizabeth's appeal for reversal of attainder.
-They requested that "something may be publicly done to take off infamy from the names".
-Two more petitions were filed in June 1703.
-These included requests from eleven ministers to reconsider the convictions and restore the good names of the citizens.
-The Massachusetts House of Representatives finally passed a bill disallowing spectral evidence.
-However, they only gave reversal of attainder for those who had filed petitions.

 In 1705 another petition was filed requesting a more equitable settlement for those wrongly accused.
 In May 1709, 22 people who had been convicted of witchcraft, or whose parents had been convicted of witchcraft, presented the General Court with a petition to take action on the 1705 proposal demanding both a reversal of attainder and compensation for financial losses.
 In May 1710 the legislature appointed a committee to hear the petitions.
 After many delays, on 17 October 1711 the General Court passed a bill reversing the judgment against the people listed in the 1709 petition and Governor Joseph Dudley signed the bill into law.
 There were still an additional seven people who had been convicted, but had not signed the petition.
 There was no reversal of attainder for them.
 The bill read as follows:

 Province of Massachusetts Bay Anno Regni, Anna Reginae Decimo.

 An act to remove the attainders of George Burroughs and others for Witchcraft.